Free-form reconstruction of primordial power spectrum using Planck CMB temperature and polarization: Conclusion

-We studied the statistical significance of the features found in the reconstructed $P(k)$ by comparing them with those from 1000 mock $C_\ell$s drawn from a power-law $P(k)$.
-Overall, we did not reject the null hypothesis; the data is consistent with a featureless power-law $P(k)$.
+We studied the statistical significance of the features found in the reconstructed PPS by comparing them with those from 1000 mock $C_\ell$s drawn from PPS without features.
+Overall, we did not reject the null hypothesis and the data is consistent with a featureless power-law spectrum.

-The free-form reconstruction of $P(k)$ studied in this work serves as a useful tool for the search for features in the primordial power spectrum.
-The iterative approach developed in this work is complementary to other means such as minimally parametric approaches and direct template fitting, and it hints us at where the potential features in $P(k)$ may be.
-Furthermore, the methodology was extended to be able to find primordial power spectra with features which improve the fit to TT, TE and EE simultaneously.
-This will benefit further from the forthcoming CMB surveys with increased polarisation sensitivities.
-We plan on extending our analysis to other datasets and to future CMB experiments.
+Free-form reconstruction techniques studied in this work serve as useful tools for the search for features in the PPS.
+The iterative approach developed in this work is complementary to other methods such as minimally parametric approaches and direct template fitting.
+Furthermore, as the methodology was extended to include CMB polarization, it will benefit further from the forthcoming CMB surveys with increased polarization sensitivities.
+We plan on extending our analysis to other existing and future CMB experiments.